unknownrpa/Astra-docs/primo-studio/systemreq.md

 # Software requirements

-To run Primo Studio, you need the following:
+To run Studio, you need the following:

 * Microsoft Windows 7 and up
 * Microsoft .NET Framework 4.6.1